hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_ico_84c1138a-9326-4f39-ba19-3cf3481d747c-0_3.content.md

 <!--font:Montserrat-->

-# Tech Icon Pattern for Your Desktop
+# Desktop Tech Icon Pattern

 Looking to give your desktop a unique and tech-inspired look?
 Check out our abstract icon pattern!
 This repeating pattern features symbols commonly used in the tech industry, such as computer chips and power buttons, adding a touch of digital flair to your computer screen.